 Size of Range

 What to look for when buying a varifocal camera is the size of the range.
 A lens with a 4 to 9mm lens has fewer options than a 3.5 to 16mm lens.
 Also make sure that you have a good idea of what you want to see and with how much detail (Check our Lens Calculator).
 It is a weird question to ask because I know we want to see everything with perfect detail but that is not realistic.

 I hope this helps explain a little bit about lenses and what to look for when designing a system.
-Please give one of our salespeople a call if you have any questions, they are happy to work with you to pick the right camera and accessories.
+Please give one of our salespeople a call if you have any questions, they are happy to work with you to pick the right security camera and camera accessories.